Taiwan mobilizes diplomats to seek out COVID-19 shots

 The United States, like most countries, has no formal diplomatic relations with Chinese-claimed Taiwan, but is its most important international backer.

+Taiwan President Tsai Ing-wen, speaking on Tuesday, said the government hoped to provide domestically developed vaccines before the end of July, and that more imported ones were on the way.

+"Vaccines that we purchased through various channels will gradually arrive from overseas.
+Everyone, please don't be worried," she said.

-Taiwan has ordered 20 million doses, mostly from AstraZeneca but also from Moderna Inc., though global shortages have curtailed supplies.
+Taiwan has ordered 20 million doses, mostly from AstraZeneca but also from Moderna Inc, though global shortages have curtailed supplies.

 Taiwan has said it also expected to get more than 1 million AstraZeneca shots via the COVAX vaccine-sharing program for lower-income countries.

-A second source familiar with the matter said Taiwan’s diplomats in Germany had been involved in talks with BioNTech SE .
+A second source familiar with the matter said Taiwan's diplomats in Germany had been involved in talks with BioNTech SE.

 Taiwan complained in February the firm had pulled out of a deal to sell it 5 million doses at the last minute, possibly because of Chinese pressure.
 BioNTech later said it did plan to provide COVID-19 vaccines to Taiwan.